facebookresearch/hydra/website/docs/tutorial/10_simple_cli_app.md

 if __name__ == "__main__":
     my_app()
 ```
+The `cfg` is an [OmegaConf](https://omegaconf.readthedocs.io/en/latest/usage.html#access-and-manipulation)
-Note that the function takes a `cfg` object that holds the configuration for your function.
+object that holds the configuration for your function.
+You don't need a deep understanding of OmegaConf for this tutorial.

-We can pass arbitrary command line arguments, which will be used to create a hierarchical configuration object:
+We can pass arbitrary command line arguments from which Hydra creates a hierarchical configuration object:
 ```yaml
 $ python my_app.py db.driver=mysql db.user=omry db.pass=secret
 db: